-6. The review will be conducted by a review panel and coordinated by a competent external professional organization (option 1), or an administrative officer (option 2).
-It will be based on the questionnaire set out in the appendix to the present annex.

-7. The review panel will comprise no more than 10 reviewers with a balanced composition of government representatives, scientists and representatives of non-governmental organizations.
-It will be selected in response to a call from the IPBES Chair, and using agreed criteria (as listed in para.
-9 below), by:

-(a) The Multidisciplinary Expert Panel and Bureau; or

-(b) A selection committee which will be appointed by the Plenary, at its fifth session, based on nominations by each United Nations region of one member of the committee.

-8. The review will be coordinated by:

-(a) Option 1: an external professional organization selected by the selection committee or by the Bureau and the Multidisciplinary Expert Panel in response to a call for expressions of interest by the Chair of IPBES; or

-(b) Option 2: an administrative officer, to be recruited, who will be based at the IPBES secretariat.

-9. The selection of the external professional organization, and of members of the review panel, will be guided by the following criteria:

-(a) Relevant qualifications of the organization and the reviewers to conduct institutional reviews at the global level;

-(b) Demonstrated track record of the organization and the reviewers in working with science-policy interfaces, and in understanding the roles and functions of a global environmental assessment process in general and of IPBES in particular.

-IV.
+- 6. The external review will be conducted by a review panel and coordinated by a competent external professional organization.
+The review panel and the external professional organization will be subject to the IPBES conflict of interest policy.
+It will be guided by the questionnaire set out in the appendix to the present annex. - 7.
+The review panel will comprise no more than 10 reviewers with a balanced composition of government representatives, scientists and representatives of non-governmental organizations.
+The members of the panel will be selected, in response to a call from the IPBES Chair and using agreed criteria (as listed in para.
+9 below), by the Bureau in consultation with the Multidisciplinary Expert Panel. - 8.
+The review will be coordinated by an external professional organization selected by the Bureau and the Multidisciplinary Expert Panel in response to a call for expressions of interest by the IPBES Chair. - 9.
+The selection of the external professional organization, and of members of the review panel, will be guided by the following criteria: - (a) Relevant qualifications of the organization and the reviewers to conduct institutional reviews at the global level; - (b) Demonstrated track record of the organization and the reviewers in working with science-policy interfaces and in understanding the roles and functions of a global environmental assessment process in general and of IPBES in particular. - 10.
+The Bureau working with the Multidisciplinary Expert Panel will develop a request for proposals based on the present terms of reference, on the basis of which the Secretariat will then conduct a competitive bidding process.
+The Secretariat working with the Bureau will review the proposals and if no proposals meet the criteria outlined in paragraph 9 of the terms of reference or fall within the financial resources available the Bureau may choose to hire an administrative officer located outside of the Secretariat to coordinate the review.

+III.
 Methodology